Derived equivalence for the simple flop of type $D_5$: Introduction

 \subsection{Acknowledgments}

 The first part of this work took place while the authors were visiting the Chinese University of Hong Kong.
 The authors also thank Akihiro Kanemitsu, Micha\l\ Kapustka, Naichung Conan Leung, Laurent Manivel, and Maxim Smirnov for enlightening discussions and valuable suggestions.
-MR is a member of INdAM -- GNSAGA, supported by PRIN2020KKWT53.
+MR was supported by PRIN2020KKWT53, Fonds voor Wetenschappelijk Onderzoek -- Vlaanderen (FWO, Research Foundation -- Flanders) -- G0D9323N, and by the European Research Council (ERC) grant agreement No.~817762.